Strawberry Almond Cake

 Yes, if you want to use sunflower oil or olive oil you can!
 I haven't tested this with coconut oil, but it would probably work – but you need to be sure it's melted.
 And if using coconut oil, you do have to make sure that your eggs and milk are room temperature, otherwise, they will solidify the coconut oil if they are cold when you mix it together, and that won't be good!

-This should be stored in the fridge because of the strawberry compote.
+This should be stored in the fridge because of the strawberry jam.
 But, remember it should still be stored in an airtight container or a cake dome, since it's a cake though.
 You want it to stay moist and fluffy!
 You can use tupperware or put your cake dome in the fridge.

 Craving More?